wesleyguirra/wesguirra.github.io/README.md

 ### Front-end Engineer at Netbiis (2018/06 ~ 2018/10)
 ---
+> As a front-end developer I was responsible for developing new features and bug fixes, as well as doing non-integrated tests, and suggesting architectural improvements for the application using mainly the angular.js framework, also in some projects I have the opportunity to work with React.js implementing chat bot solution using socket.io
 #### Accomplishments
 - Developed Web App for Engel & Voelkers using `AngularJS`
 - Developed Web App for Chat bot for Rede Globo using `React`

 ### Fullstack Engineer at 4Linux (2016/02 ~ 2017/07)
 ---
+#### Description
+As a PHP developer my roles were to work on new features for company CRM written in PHP and Drupal website with a great focus on SEO and performance, I also share some UI/UX designer roles for the marketing team, working on marketing pieces (ad banners mainly) and designing new experience for the website.
 #### Accomplishments
 - Developed Web site using `Drupal` and `Symfony` SMACSS Front-end structure
 - UI/UX Prototyping